gembarrett/transparency-experiment/README.md

 ## Defining the data
 - Total number of requests received is reflective of
-  - total number of requests for data about or content from the account of a user of Apple, Twitter or Facebook
+  - total number of requests for data about or content from the account of a user of Apple, Twitter or Facebook-owned services
-  - requests are all from US government
+  - requests are all from US government (could expand this project into other countries in future)
   - National Security requests (such as National Security Letters and FISA court orders) are not included as they are usually reported separately in bands of 250 or 1000 and are therefore too vague to be of use here
   - most requests are usually part of search warrants, subpoenas and court orders
 - Data related to device requests are not shown